Recipe: Mike’s Mole de Pollo

 Warm spices provide heat and sweetness to this classic Mexican mole dish.

 *You can use 2 or 3 tomatillos depending on the size you find.
 If they are on the small side use 3, if larger use 2.

 Serve over rice with warm tortillas, torn cilantro, lime slices and sour cream.
-For another layer of flavor, and to slightly sweeten and bring down the heat of the dish, add 2 Tbsp. peanut butter to the blended mole mixture before you add it to the skillet with the chicken.
+For another layer of flavor, adding 2 Tbsp. peanut butter to the blended mole before you add it to the skillet with the chicken will slightly sweeten the dish and help tone down the heat.
 You can use this recipe as a base and add onions, garlic or vegetables, or substitute the chicken for any protein of your choice.